-St Mary St Abraam Coptic Orthodox Church adheres to the new Code of Governance for the Voluntary and Community Sector.
-This includes, as part of its principles, that 'Trustees should have the diverse range of skills. experience and knowledge needed to run an organisation effectively' and that 'Trustees should ensure that they receive the necessary induction, training and ongoing support they need to discharge their duties,
+St Mary St Abraam Coptic Orthodox Church adhere to the new Code of Governance for the Voluntary and Community Sector.
+This includes, as part of its principles, that 'Trustees should have the diverse range of skills, experience and knowledge needed to run an organisation effectively' and that 'Trustees are planning to receive the necessary induction, training, and ongoing support they need to discharge their duties.